ljk28/MP2/readme.md

 The evolution of this prject has been frought wth difficulties.
 I had to get rid of the previous code for the JS and find a new way to implement the quiz.

 As the code seemingly didn't work and didn't move onto the next question.
 I had to check the specific code that was a problem.
 Finding a new tutorial with the code in place and then customising it.
 Unfortnately, the bugs or bug still perisisted and I had to use a different way to implement the quiz.
-The original did have true and false boolean optins after the array of quesins ut this was siolified after finding a new quiz online with code and tutorial that simply used the correct answer input instead.
+The original did have true and false boolean optins after the array of quesins ut this was simplified after finding a new quiz online with code and tutorial that simply used the correct answer input instead.

 ### Wireframes and mock ups
 <img src="assets/images/wireframe/phone.jpg">